michal-h21/make4ht/README.md

 joincolors

-:  many `<span>` elements with unique `id` attribute are created when \LaTeX\ colors are being used in the document.
+:  many `<span>` elements with unique `id` attributes are created when \LaTeX\ colors are being used in the document.
-   CSS rule is added for each of these elements, which may result in substantial grow of the CSS file.
-This filter replace these rules with a common one for elements with the same color value.
+   A CSS rule is added for each of these elements, which may result in substantial growth of the CSS file.
+This filter replaces these rules with a common one for elements with the same color value.

 odtimagesize